firedrakeproject/firedrake/docs/source/firedrake_21.rst

 Coffee breaks and evening drinks will be held on `gather.town <https://www.gather.town/>`_.

-The full programme is available on `EasyChair <https://easychair.org/conferences/?conf=firedrake21>`_.
+The full programme will be made available on `EasyChair <https://easychair.org/conferences/?conf=firedrake21>`_.

 Registration
 ------------